WAN-Solutions/wan24-Core/README.md

 - `ResetEvent` for (a)synchronous event waiting
 - `LazyValue<T>`, `DisposableLazyValue<T>`, `AsyncDisposableLazyValue<T>` and
 `TimeoutValue<T>` for lazy and timeout value serving
-- `ObjectLockManager` for asynchronous and awaitable object locking
+- `ObjectLockManager<T>` for asynchronous and awaitable object locking
 - `Bitmap` for working with bits
+- `DisposableWrapper<T>` for wrapping any (not disposable?) object with the `IDisposable` and `IAsyncDisposable` interface using custom dispose actions during runtime

 ## How to get it